What is a Good Mountain Bike for Intermediate Riders?

 Hardtail mountain bikes have a suspension fork on the front, but no suspension in the rear.
 This makes them lightweight and efficient for climbing.
 They are also typically less expensive than full suspension bikes.
 On the other hand, full suspension mountain bikes have both suspension in the front and rear and are better suited for rougher terrain.
 They offer a smoother ride and better traction, but are also heavier and more expensive.
 Ultimately, the type of suspension system you choose will depend on your riding style and preferences, as well as the terrain you will be riding on.

-You may also like: How to Fix a Derailleur on a Mountain Bike: A Comprehensive Guide
+You may also like: How to Replace a Headset on a Mountain Bike: A Step-by-Step Guide

 Brakes and Gears: What to Look for in a Good Mountain Bike for Intermediate Riders